An Experiment In Progress

 - Put on the back of the case, reinstall the mounting bracket, and remove the feet

 - Put the case back on the wall

 - Reinstall the front, top, and side tempered glass

 Expect to Pay More

 The CPU water block adds an extra $100-200, the GPU block is another $150-200, the pump and reservoir are around $200, the radiator is about $100, and then there are the fittings.
-Expected to add $200 for those for even the simplest of loops.
+You should expect to add $200 for those for even the simplest of loops.
 More if the loop gets complicated and uses a lot of them.
 The cheapest part is the actual tubing itself.
-So just going water cooled added over $1K to the cost of my system, and I have about the simplest single loop possible; it connects the pump to GPU, to the CPU, to the radiator, and back to the pump.
+So just going water-cooled added over $1K to the cost of my system, and I have about the simplest single loop possible; it connects the pump to GPU, to the CPU, to the radiator, and back to the pump.

 What is the Upside?